 The star of the movie continued the press junket all day on Sunday and Monday including appearances and interviews with television, radio, and newspaper personnel.
 Tuesday morning began with a couple of ceremonial events that included planting a tree at Variety Children’s Hospital and burying a time capsule in front of the Carib Theater.

 As part of the premiere of the movie throughout South Florida on Tuesday, January 19, 1954, Stewart made appearances at the Miracle Theater in Coral Gables at 8pm, Miami Theater on Flagler Street in downtown Miami at 9pm, and finally at the Carib Theater in Miami Beach at 10pm.
-The latter two theaters were Wometco owned and operated movie houses.
+The theaters were Wometco owned and operated movie houses.

 The cover photo captures the city’s excitement for the movie and appearance of Stewart at the Miami Theater.
 Downtown Miami included of a robust theater district that is fondly remembered by residents of the Magic City during this time.
 June Allyson, who co-starred with Stewart in the movie, could not join him in Miami for the premiere due to illness.Click Here to Subscribe